-The tunnel was discovered by TARG towards the end of the 2017 dig.
-Up until that point all that had been found in the trench was the foundations of a poured, concrete building with a packed earth floor.
+Further south-west of the barn was a trench in which the team found a poured concrete building with a packed earth floor and rubble deposit.
 The team found a crack in slabs of stone nearby and, looking through it, saw water reflected back up.
 The slabs were lifted by the garden team to reveal a hole filled with standing water and a tunnel heading towards the barn.

-The tunnel is 43 metres long and 6 foot tall, it starts off as masonry but soon changes to cut rock – it wouldn’t have been a quick or easy job and, early attempts to date the tunnel suggest it is hand cut.
-After 43 metres the tunnel meets a blockage where it has been filled in, we don’t know how far on it continues or where it goes to.
-A video of the tunnel is now being shown in the undercroft.
+The tunnel is 43 metres long and 6 foot tall, it begins as masonry but soon changes to cut rock.
+It wouldn’t have been a quick or easy job to carve and, early attempts to date the tunnel suggest it is hand cut.
+After 43 metres the tunnel meets a ‘man-made’ blockage, it’s been blocked with intent and a Tudor brick as well as medieval mullion were included in the debris that fills the tunnel.